-Whenever I get a moment, I focus on curating my 630 sq ft living space in Washington, DC.
-While I love the beautiful, barren all-white aesthetic often associated with minimalism, my home and lifestyle are more aligned with the practice:
+I reside in a 630 sq ft living space in Washington, DC.
+And although I love the beautiful, barren all-white aesthetic often associated with minimalism, my home and lifestyle are more aligned with the practice:

 Minimalism is a tool to rid yourself of life’s excess in favor of focusing on what’s important—so you can find happiness, fulfillment, and freedom.”
 Joshua Fields Millburn and Ryan Nicodemus, The Minimalists